guettli/git-tips/README.md

 # switch back to your-pr-branch
 git switch -

+# If you want to copy commit messages from your branch,
+# then copy them now.
+After the following command, you need
+# to look into your backup branch.
 git reset --soft $(git merge-base main HEAD) git commit git push --force-with-lease